cpjobling/eg-150-textbook/freq_resp/tf_response.md

 2. The remainder of the MATLAB Live Script **FrequencyDomainAnalysis.mlx** applies what we have looked at so far to a simple filtering problem based around a Buck Converter such as might be used in the DC-DC systems in an electric vehicle.
 Study the examples and try to complete the activities and exercises.

-3. The remaining Live Scripts in the curriculum module demostrate the cocepts of the Laplace transform, transfer functions and pole-zero analysis.
+3. The remaining Live Scripts in the curriculum module demonstrate the cocepts of the Laplace transform, transfer functions and pole-zero analysis.
 You may find these useful.
 We will start EG-247 next year with these examples.

 +++ {"slideshow": {"slide_type": "notes"}}